 Special students, not working for a degree, may be permitted to take special studies without passing the entrance requirements upon giving satisfactory evidence that they can do so advantageously.

 Entrance Requirements.

-Entrance requirements are the same as those for admission to the College of Letters and Sciences, which are described at the beginning of the description of the College of Letters and Sciences, (see page 37).
+Entrance requirements are the same as those for admission to the College of Letters and Sciences, which are described at the beginning of the description of the College of Letter and Sciences.

 Required Work.